tedmoyses/glomr-lib/README.md

 The BladeBuilder class will look for templates in ./source/templates named \*.blade.php It is recommended to places layouts, partials and shared elements in their own directory outside/above templates.
 Variables to be used in Blade templates can be passed in an associative array to the BuildService class method build.
+The templates path is a switchable context exposed by the BladeBuilder method setContext

 Glomr has a choice of watchers that will watch the source directory for file changes.
 The InotifyEventsWatche is the best choice if your OS/environment supports Inotiy Events,